corbado/corbado-php/README.md

 ## Examples

-A list of Corbado PHP SDK examples can be found in the integration tests [here](tests/integration).
+A list of examples can be found in the integration tests [here](tests/integration).

 # :books: Advanced